OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 * The TPP attempted to access a resource with an Id that it does not have access to. e.g., an attempt to access GET /domestic-payments/1001 where a payment resource with Id 1001 belongs to another TPP.
 * The TPP tries to access an account/transaction resource and the TPP does not have a consent authorisation with the right Permissions to access the requested resource. e.g., an attempt to access GET /standing-orders when the ReadStandingOrdersBasic permission was not included in the consent authorisation.
 * The TPP tries to access an account/transaction resource and the TPP does not have a consent authorisation for the AccountId. e.g., an attempt to access GET /accounts/2001 or GET /accounts/2001/transactions when the PSU has not selected AccountId 2001 for authorisation.
 * The TPP attempts to access a Resource and the ASPSP decides to re-authenticate the PSU.
-The ASPSP must respond back with an appropriate error code to indicate re-authentication is required.
+The ASPSP must respond back with an appropriate error code to indicate re-authentication is required and also update the Consent `StatusCode` with `CANC` and appropriate `StatusReasonCode`.
+For more guidance refer to the [CEGs](https://consultation.standards.openbanking.org.uk/customer-experience-guidelines/appendices/common-errors/v4-0-draft1/).

 #### 401 (Unauthorized)

-When the TPP uses an expired or suspended access token, the ASPSP should return an error as described in [Token Errors](#token-errors)
+When the TPP uses an expired access token, the ASPSP must return a 401 (Unauthorized) with an error response as per ISO or OB proprietary reason codes in the `ErrorCode` and update the respective Consent `StatusCode`.
+For more guidance refer to the [CEGs](https://consultation.standards.openbanking.org.uk/customer-experience-guidelines/appendices/common-errors/v4-0-draft1/).

 Situations where no token is provided or it is invalid should return 401 (Unauthorised) without an error response.

+The situation could arise when an ASPSP has chosen to expire an Access Token:
+1. The consent has expired (the Expiration Date Time has lapsed) – Status code must be changed to `EXPD` which means Expired. `StatusReasonCode` must be `TKXP`.
+2. Suspicious usage of the Access Token or suspected fraud - StatusCode must be changed to `CANC` which means Cancelled. `StatusReasonCode must be `TKSP` and if appropriate `U028` also.
+3. SCA is required in permitted circumstances - `StatusCode` must be changed to `CANC` which means Cancelled. `StatusReasonCode` must be `TKSP` and `U028`.
+Refer to the [External_Internal_Codesets repository](https://github.com/OpenBankingUK/External_Interal_CodeSets) -> CodeSet 'ExternalStatusReason1Code'
+This error can potentially be remedied by asking the PSU to re-authenticate or authenticate with the right permissions.
+However, if re-authentication is not permitted then `U028` must not be provided in the error message and `StatusReasonCode`.

 #### 429 (Too Many Requests)